briancmpbll/home_assistant_custom_envoy/README.md

   - Validate input, getdata returned RuntimeError: Could not get enlighten token, status: 403, <Response [403 Forbidden]>  : Make sure envoy serialnumber is correct and connected to your Enphase account
   - Validate input, getdata returned HTTPError: All connection attempts failed  : failure to connect to envoy.  : Validate if correct IP address of the Envoy is used
   - Fetched (1 of 2) in 0.0 sec from http://x.x.x.x/production.json?details=1: <Response [301 Moved Permanently]>: <html>  : Was 'use Enlighten' checked when using tokens or validate username/pw used for legacy devices.
-- Lifetime Net Energy Consumtion / Production shows 0 or incorrect values.
+- Lifetime Net Energy Consumption / Production shows 0 or incorrect values.
 This is the case when the Consumption CT is not available or installed in Load only mode.